 Stick To The Rules.
 If there’s a theme, don’t venture too far from it.
 While there’s room for interpretation and creativity, make sure you’re not leaving too much up to the imaginations of the judges.

-Make sure you know all of the technical rules so you don't end up submitting an image that violates some aspect of what's allowed.
+Make sure you know all of the technical rules so you don’t end up submitting an image that violates some aspect of what’s allowed.
 You may enter an awesome photo, but not taking the time to know how many shots can be submitted, entry date requirements, image size limits and entry formats could result in the judges having to discard your entry.
+Another thing to pay attention to is how the images will be used.
+Every contest does things differently, and most don’t require you to sign away all rights to your image.
+But by submitting you do often give the organizers and sponsors the unlimited right to use your image in promotional material regarding the contest.
+You still own the photograph, but you agree to let the organizers and sponsors use it for drawing attention to the contest.